Data Law Navigator | United Kingdom

 Anticipated changes to law

-The NISD was implemented into English law on 10 May 2018 by the NISD Regulations.
+The NISD was implemented in the UK on 10 May 2018 by the NISD Regulations.

 The NISD Regulations applies to Operator of Essential Services (OES), and Digital Service Providers (DSPs).